Salsa Verde Carnitas

 - Chopped cilantro leaves for garnish

-1 Trim the excess fat from the pork shoulder roast (not all the fat, just the glaring excess fat).
-Put the roast, the salsa verde, onion, chicken stock, cumin seeds, coriander seeds, and oregano in a large, thick-bottomed pot, and heat on high heat.
+1 Simmer pork with salsa verde, onion, stock, spices until tender: Put the pork, salsa verde, chopped onion, chicken stock, cumin seeds, coriander seeds, and oregano in a large, thick-bottomed pot, and heat on high heat.
 Bring to a boil, and reduce heat to a low simmer.
 Cover and simmer until meat pulls away easily with a fork, about 3 hours.

-2 Preheat oven to 400°F. Remove meat from the pot and put into a roasting pan.
+2 Shred meat with two forks, then broil: Preheat oven broiler.
+Remove meat from the pot and put into a roasting pan.
 With 2 forks, tear the meat into large shreds, spreading them out in an even layer in the roasting pan.
-Roast meat for 15 to 20 minutes until parts are brown and crispy.
+Put pan on the top rack of the oven.
+Broil for 5 to 10 minutes until edges and some parts are brown and crispy.

-4 Return the meat to the pot with the liquid.
+4 Return meat to sauce, stir in cilantro: Return the meat to the pot with the liquid.
 Stir in chopped cilantro.
 Season with salt.

 Serve with heated and softened corn tortillas (20 seconds each in the microwave spread out over a paper towel will heat and softened packaged tortillas sufficiently), diced avocado, crumbed Cotija or grated Monterey jack cheese, sour cream (or crema fresca), and seasoned cabbage slaw.

 Seasoned Cabbage Slaw

 Place thinly sliced cabbage in a medium sized bowl.
-Sprinkle on olive oil, seasoned rice vinegar, salt and pepper.
+Sprinkle with seasoned rice vinegar, salt and pepper.
 You can substitute white vinegar or apple cider vinegar for the rice vinegar, if you do, sprinkle on some sugar to help balance the acidity of the vinegar.
 Toss.
 Adjust seasonings.
 Let sit for 10 minutes for the cabbage to absorb some of the dressing.